Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas Stats and Trends

-- Arkansas' games this season have gone over the total in three out of five opportunities (60%).
+- Arkansas' games this season have hit the over on three of five set point totals (60%).

 - The Razorbacks score 30.0 more points per game (35.8) than the Bulldogs surrender (5.8).